Find Affordable College Courses

 Notre Dame, IN

-University of Notre Dame came in at #9 in this year’s edition of the Most Popular Sociology Doctor’s Degree Schools in the Great Lakes Region ranking.
-Notre Dame is a large private not-for-profit school located in the suburb of Notre Dame.
+With a ranking of #9, University of Notre Dame did quite well on this year’s most popular schools for sociology students working on their doctor’s degree.
+Notre Dame is a fairly large private not-for-profit school located in the large suburb of Notre Dame.

 Of the 5 students majoring in sociology at Notre Dame, 60% are male and 40% are female.